 We should mention that this integration shows up as a separate calendar in your calendar app.
 That way, it won’t interfere with your other scheduled events.
 It is also easy to switch off this subscription, if necessary.

 - The all your items calendar includes all items in any project you own, regardless of who owns the particular item.
 This is the calendar most commonly used by users of Priority Matrix personal.

-- The delegation calendar only includes items that are actually owned by you, and it is a subset of the previous calendar.
-This is more useful if you are using Priority Matrix in a team setting, where collaborators share parts of the work on each project.
+- The delegation calendar only includes items that are owned by you.
+It is a subset of the previous calendar.
+This is more useful if you are using Priority Matrix with a team, sharing work with collaborators.

 - Microsoft Outlook

 - Google Calendar (note that Google Calendar refreshes only once every 12 hours, so you might notice delays)

 - iOS Calendar: Go to the Settings app, then to “Mail, Contacts, Calendars”, choose “Add Account”, then select “Other” and finally “Add Subscribed Calendar”.
 On that screen, paste the URL for the desired calendar.
 Make sure not to fill out a username and password.
 Also, turn on SSL connection.
 Note that to refresh your calendar subscription on iOS you need to: